sputlab/EasyLog/README.md

 ## 4. Activity Deletion
 Each activity has a delete button that allows for easy removal of entries that are no longer needed.
 Deletion must be confirmed.
+Reset List will clear the entire worklog list and reset all the timers.
+Deletion must be confirmed.

 ## 5. PDF Export
 A useful feature is the option to export all activities into a PDF document.
 This is done by pressing the "Export to PDF" button.
-The generated file includes all activity details, and the filename includes the date and time of export in Italian format (attivita_GG-MM-AAAA_HH-MM-SS.pdf).
+The generated file includes all activity details, and the filename includes the date and time of export in ISO 8601 international format (activities_AAAA-MM-GG_HH:MM:SS.pdf).

 ## 6. Browser Storage
 The web app does not require external databases; it uses the browser's Local Storage to maintain logged activities.
 This way, even if the page is reloaded or the browser is closed, the information remains available upon the next access.